amar528/python-leetcode/README.md

 is the index for the next greater value than i.
 So we can update the result[i] to i - index, which gives us the number of days until the next greater value.
 `872ms beats 82%/30%`

+## Trie

+### 208 - Implement Trie

+We can model a node in the trie has having children (using a dictionary to map prefixes to), and a flag which indicates if it is a leaf node (signalling the end of a valid word).
+The trie will have a root node, initially with no children.
+It is the empty node.
+To insert a word into the trie, we start at the root, and for each character in the word to be inserted, we add a child node for that character:
+`bloom = root->b->l->o->o->m`  - where me, the leaf node has it's `is_leaf` flag set to `True` To search for a word, we start at the root node, and for each character in the word, we check that there exists a child node for that character.
+If there is no node, then we can return False early.
+If we have found nodes for all the characters, we check that the last node found has its `is_leaf` flag set.
+To find a prefix, we perform a similar search, but we do not need to check that there exists a valid leaf node at the last character.
+`113ms beats 83%/70%`